taddison/personal-site/content/blog/2020/06/password-protect-a-nextjs-site-deployed-to-vercel/index.md

 You've now got basic password protection functionality deployed.
 Keep in mind that you must add this protection manually to every page you don't want to be public.
 If you'd like to protect the whole site without messing around with the prop on each page you could handle that in the `_app.js`, redirecting to a login endpoint or returning a 403.

-Keep in mind that even if you add blanket protection in your `_app.js` that your API routes still need protecting individually, as `_app.js` only executes for pages.
+Even with blanket protection in your `_app.js` keep in mind that your API routes will need protecting individually, as `_app.js` only executes for pages.

 Hope this was helpful and/or educational!